great-expectations/great_expectations/docs/docusaurus/docs/terms/data_context.md

 #### Configuration management

 The Data Context makes it easy to manage configuration of its own top-level components.
-It includes basic CRUD operations for all of the core components for a Great Expectations deployment (Datasources, Expectation Suites, Checkpoints) and provides access and default integrations with Data Docs, your Stores, Plugins, etc.  It also provides convenience methods such as `test_yaml_config()` for testing configurations.
-For more information on configuring Data Context components and the `test_yaml_config()` method, please see our guide on [how to configure DataContext components using test_yaml_config](../guides/setup/configuring_data_contexts/how_to_configure_datacontext_components_using_test_yaml_config.md).
+It includes basic CRUD operations for all of the core components for a Great Expectations deployment (Datasources, Expectation Suites, Checkpoints) and provides access and default integrations with Data Docs, your Stores, Plugins, etc.

 #### Component management and config storage